akgopin/OrderService/Readme.md

 ### How to run

-This is a maven project checkout the project and simply run the
+This is a maven project checkout the project and simply run the main program main/java/com.aexp.order.service/OrderApplication.java